maptiler/leaflet-maptilersdk/README.md

 }).addTo(map);
 ```

 The notation `L.maptilerLayer` is the typical Leaflet way to expose a factory function that creates a layer.
-Though, our plugin exposes other ways to do exactely the same thing but that may suit your programming style better.
+Even though our plugin exposes other ways to do exactly the same thing, this notation may suit your programming style better.
 The following are all yielding the same result:
 - `const mtLayer = L.maptilerLayer( options )`
 - `const mtLayer = new L.MaptilerLayer( options )` (mind the upper case `M`)